 Hereditary is a horror film by Ari Aster, his directorial debut.
 The film stars Toni Collette, Gabriel Byrne, Alex Wolff, Milly Shapiro, and Ann Dowd.
 The film is about a family that is haunted after the passing of the grandmother.
 While the initial events lead you to guess a straightforward storyline, the plot unfolds to expose the convoluted nature of evil.
 It is a well executed film along the lines of Kill List.
-Here’s the explanation of the entire plot and ending of the film Hereditary, movie spoilers ahead.
+Here’s 2018’s Hereditary film ending & story explained in detail, movie spoilers ahead.

 I’m going to run through all the events in the plot linearly, while it removes the element of surprise, it makes it a lot easier to explain.